kontainapp/km-releases/README.md

 #### Validate

 To validate with regular runtime, and also to build/run the first container with Kontain Unikernel, build a simple docker container.
-Assuming you validated the install so the `file` and `dir` vars , and the actual files are still around:
+Assuming you validated the install so the `file` and `dir` vars, and the actual files are still around:

 ```bash
 cat <<EOF | docker build -t kontain-hello $dir -f -